SoftHu/tos_avg/En/heart_4_1_2.md

 How about it?
 Are you here to drink with me...
 If not, don't bother me.]
 1758605767331398 -->1758605786517063{ }
-1758605786517063 -->|Take a sip.|1758605814728268[<b>Speaker 👉 Nyotengu:</b>
+1758605786517063 -->|*Take a sip*|1758605814728268[<b>Speaker 👉 Nyotengu:</b>

 If that's all you've got, I'm not listening to you...]
-1758605786517063 -->|Bottoms up!|1758606699736658[<b>Speaker 👉 Nyotengu:</b>
+1758605786517063 -->|*Down in one*|1758606699736658[<b>Speaker 👉 Nyotengu:</b>

 That's more like it, I knew you had something to say.
 Could it be about wanting to become my apprentice?
 Shuten doesn't want her precious kids to lead a dangerous life.
-So, even though Ritsuryo has a talent for fighting, I can't drag him into that dangerous world.]
+So, even though Ritsuryo has a talent for fighting,
+I can't drag him into that dangerous world.]
 1758605814728268 -->1758605834924621{ }
-1758605834924621 -->|Bottoms up!|1758606699736658[<b>Speaker 👉 Nyotengu:</b>
+1758605834924621 -->|*Down in one*|1758606699736658[<b>Speaker 👉 Nyotengu:</b>

 That's more like it, I knew you had something to say.
 Could it be about wanting to become my apprentice?
 Shuten doesn't want her precious kids to lead a dangerous life.
-So, even though Ritsuryo has a talent for fighting, I can't drag him into that dangerous world.]
+So, even though Ritsuryo has a talent for fighting,
+I can't drag him into that dangerous world.]
 1758605834924621 -->|Only a bottoms up will do...|1758606699736658[<b>Speaker 👉 Nyotengu:</b>

 That's more like it, I knew you had something to say.
 Could it be about wanting to become my apprentice?
 Shuten doesn't want her precious kids to lead a dangerous life.
-So, even though Ritsuryo has a talent for fighting, I can't drag him into that dangerous world.]
+So, even though Ritsuryo has a talent for fighting,
+I can't drag him into that dangerous world.]
 1758606699736658 -->1758606754374227{ }
 1758606754374227 -->|It's only dangerous if you can't protect yourself.|1758607314763352[<b>Speaker 👉 Nyotengu:</b>

 You as well...
 That kid said something similar.
 Surprising, how mature kids are these days.]
 1758606754374227 -->|Ritsuryo can take care of himself.|1758607314763352[<b>Speaker 👉 Nyotengu:</b>

 You as well...
 That kid said something similar.
 Surprising, how mature kids are these days.]
 1758607314763352 -->1758607391512153{ }
 1758607391512153 -->|Please...|1758607472497246[<b>Speaker 👉 Nyotengu:</b>

 Alright, since you put it that way and for the sake of that drink, I'll reluctantly accept.
 But I have one condition...
 This must have Shuten's approval!
 So, as long as Ritsuryo gets himself a proper weapon, I can teach him combat skills.]
 1758607391512153 -->|Give him a chance.|1758607472497246[<b>Speaker 👉 Nyotengu:</b>

 Alright, since you put it that way and for the sake of that drink, I'll reluctantly accept.
 But I have one condition...
 This must have Shuten's approval!
 So, as long as Ritsuryo gets himself a proper weapon, I can teach him combat skills.]
 Start -->1761905278021897[<b>Speaker 👉 Ritsuryo:</b>